RoadsideThoughts

 Communities Also Named Field Crossing ...

-We found one communities that share the name Field Crossing.
+We found one communities that are also named Field Crossing.

 Within Virginia, the name Field Crossing is unique.